 People often tend to think that creating a great landscape photograph is a question of expensive gear and visiting stunning places.
 That if you have resources to combine these two things, award-winning images will automatically magic themselves into the camera.

 But the creation of a good image is actually hard work.
-Yes, pressing the shutter is involved somewhere but there is so much more!
+Yes, pressing the shutter is involved at some point but there is so much more than that!
 In fact, it is the entire process that I love about landscape photography.

 The time I spend outside, trying to understand the place, and doing all the non-photography pre-work.
 That’s what really counts and hopefully transfers into the eventual outcome — your image.

-By the way, if you subscribe to Dalibro’s newsletter, you will receive my free ebook with even more tips for improving your photography straight into your mailbox. 🙂
+By the way, if you subscribe to my newsletter, you will receive a free ebook with even more tips for improving your photography straight into your mailbox. 🙂

 *Disclosure: This article contains affiliate links.
 If you use these links to purchase any item, I will get a small percentage which helps support my work at no extra cost for you.
 Any recommendations on this website represent my honest opinion.